zogzog/cubicweb/doc/book/devweb/internationalization.rst

 entity.dc_type(), eschema.display_name(req) or display_name(etype,
 req, form, context) methods/function calls will use them.

-It is also possible to explicitly use the with _cw.pgettext(context, msgid).
+It is also possible to explicitly use a context with `_cw.pgettext(context, msgid)`.

 Specialize translation for an application cube